 - Who stands to benefit from the results?

 - Is there a conflict of interest?

 And if there is something I don’t understand, I look for resources or people that can answer my questions.
 And I also read and learn.

 And then after that, I read and learn some more.

 Yes, no doubt there has been research done and funded by Biotech companies.
 In fact, there are over 2000 studies that affirm GMOs are safe.
 But there also have been many research studies done from unbiased sources–in fact over 165 such studies.
 And guess what?
 The results are all the same, biotech crops are safe.
 But the anti-GMO groups do not want to hear this.
 They don’t want others to hear this and they don’t want to talk about it.
 Instead, they continually refer to flawed research and use that as a basis for their claims that GMOs are causing sickness and death resulting from using biotechnology.

-The latest example of this is a study where the anti-GMO people have publicized a study which shows pigs who ate GMO corn had a higher level of stomach inflammation than pigs that were fed non-GMO corn.
+The latest example of this is a study where the anti-GMO people have publicized a study that shows pigs who ate GMO corn had a higher level of stomach inflammation than pigs that were fed non-GMO corn.
 But the study was flawed.
 In this article, Lack of care when choosing grains invalidates pig feed study, the study showed a lack of care.
-But this study was posted numerous places – even health websites such as Prevention.com.
+But this study was posted in numerous places – even health websites such as Prevention.com.